-On Her Shoulders Stages A BOLD STROKE FOR A WIFE Reading Today
+On Her Shoulders to Stage A BOLD STROKE FOR A WIFE Reading, 12/16

-On Her Shoulders presents a staged reading of A Bold Stroke for a Wife by Susanna Centlivre, directed by Rebecca Patterson and edited by Tasha Gordon Solomon, tonight, December 16, 2013.
+On Her Shoulders is pleased to present a staged reading of A Bold Stroke for a Wife by Susanna Centlivre, directed by Rebecca Patterson and edited by Tasha Gordon Solomon, on December 16, 2013.
 The Play in Context, a special component contextualizing the script in its historical time and place, will be delivered at the top of the evening.
 Doors open at 6:30pm for a 6:45pm curtain; tickets are free to the public.
 The performance is at the New School, Wollman Hall, 65 West 11th Street.
 R.S.V.P to OnHerShouldersReservations@gmail.com.

 This is the eighth offering in On Her Shoulders' inaugural season, which has been curated by Susan Jonas and produced by Melody Brooks, Andrea Lepcio and Lillian Rodriguez.
 This first year consists of one reading per month through March of 2014.
 For a complete season calendar, visit http://onhershoulders.weebly.com/index.html